GiorgiMatcharashvili/Hexapawn/README.md

 # Hexapawn
- My goal was to create Hexapawn and make AI as opponent of the user, which getting smarter after all lose game.
+ My goal was to create Hexapawn and make AI as opponent of the user, which getting smarter after all lost game.
 I reach my goal, and after playing 20 minutes with my algorithm, AI became invincible.
 Seriously, it becomes mathematically impossible to defeat.

 # Description